Science and medicine have developed in recent years in the area of pregnancy, maternal and fetal health.

 The purpose of the test is to extract a sample of the placenta from the placenta to rule out or confirm syndromes such as Down Syndrome, etc., or following a genetic carrier of a disease in the couple.

-The test can be performed between weeks 10-13 with a risk of miscarriage, which is about 1%.
+The test can be performed between weeks 10-13 with a certain risk of miscarriage, which is about 1%.

 The test is considered invasive and is performed by inserting a plastic tube through the vagina (sometimes there is also an option to insert the tube through the abdominal wall, depending on the location of the placenta).